Litter Box Sanitation Service

 -

-If you've had a change in your work schedule, you may want to consider having a cat sitter stop by during the work day.
+Pro Tip: If you've had a change in your work schedule, you may want to consider having a cat sitter stop by during the work day.
 Many people think this type of mid-day visit is only for dogs, but no!- cats love a mid-day visit, too!
-Mid-day cat visits can really help in the transition when you have be gone from home during long work days.
-Your litter boxes can get scooped, but most importantly your cat sitter can provide them with human companionship while you work.

 LITTER BOX